publiccodenet/blog/_posts/2020-07-01-openzaak-market-consultation-workshops.md

 OpenZaak is an open-source case register platform for municipalites which implements the [nationwide case management APIs (zaakgericht werken APIs)](https://www.vngrealisatie.nl/producten/api-standaarden-zaakgericht-werken).
 These establish a standard modern application architecture, making it easy for municipalities to create and deliver new online services to citizens and share data with other municipalities.

 OpenZaak was commissioned from a small developer by a group of more than 40 Dutch municipalities working together, including [Dimpact](https://www.dimpact.nl/), an association for shared municipal technology procurement.
 By February 2020, the municipalities were ready to take OpenZaak into production and further develop the software together with different software vendors.
-Amsterdam, Haarlem, Utrecht and the Dimpact municipalities asked the Foundation for Public Code to help them answer this question: how can we create a diverse and open community of market parties around OpenZaak
+Amsterdam, Haarlem, Utrecht and the Dimpact municipalities asked the Foundation for Public Code to help them answer this question: how can we create a diverse and open community of market parties around OpenZaak.

 ## The OpenZaak market consultation